luozhaoyu/luozhaoyu.github.io/_posts/2015-1-22-DB-topics.md

     * youngest transaction

-How do granularity decide to do lock deletion, start at record level, a page scan transaction if transaction locks 3 records in a page, escalate to page lock pages in the file escalate to a file lock
+How do granularity decide to do
+* lock deletion, start at record level, a page scan transaction
+* if transaction locks >=3 records in a page, escalate to page lock
+* if locks >= pages in a file, escalate to a file lock

 ### Optimisitc CC
 * build serialization graph, validate: is anything unserializable